Jaroslaw-K/website_real_estate_agency/README.md

 # PROJECT OF REAL ESTATE AGENCY WEBSITE

-This project of website use local storage for store data about website language and it colors, by downloading or using this project you agree for storing data on your device.
+This website use local storage for store data about website language and it colors.
+By downloading or using this project of website you agree for store data on your device related to mentioned purpouse.
+This Website is a demonstraction version and the information contained therein may be incorrect.
 Project created based on sources which references are located in file sources.txt :
 (https://github.com/Jaroslaw-K/website_real_estate_agency/blob/main/sources.txt)